lobosan/vscode-remote-lamp/README.md

 # LAMP stack built with Docker Compose

-This is a basic LAMP stack environment built using Docker Compose.
-It consists following:
+This is a basic LAMP stack environment built using Docker Compose that consists of the following software:

 * PHP 7.4
 * Apache 2.4